MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/8vYHuxYxUGE?rel=0" frameborder="0" allowfullscreen></iframe></div>

-AG: When I saw you open for [Three Friends&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Three_Friends_(band)) in Montreal I was just blown away!
+AG: When I saw you open for [Three Friends&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Three_Friends_(band)) in Montreal I was just blown away!
 I had no idea there would be an opening act for the show so it was my first exposure to you and I felt like you guys blew the doors off of that show.
-It sounded incredible, the performances were incredible and I will never forget hearing [*Behemooth*&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.youtube.com/watch?v=bZTibl44hNg) for the first time, it's such a powerful song.
+It sounded incredible, the performances were incredible and I will never forget hearing [*Behemooth*&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.youtube.com/watch?v=bZTibl44hNg) for the first time, it's such a powerful song.
 {: .interviewer }

 HM: *Behemooth*...